How to sew knife pleats – easy beginner tutorial

-- At this point you can either serge or zig zag the raw edges of the pleated strip or leave the edges raw and serge them after the strip is attached to the project like I did for the half apron.
+- At this point you can either serge or zig zag the raw edges of the pleated strip.
+You can also leave the edges raw and serge them after the strip is attached to the project like I did for the half apron.

-You might think making pleats this way is better suited for a sloth but trust me, you’ll be moving like a sloth on the first couple of pleats.
+You might think making pleats this way is better suited for a sloth but trust me, you’ll only be moving like one for the first couple of these pleats.
 Once you get the hang of it you’ll be moving through a huge strip of fabric with the speed of light.
 It took me about 10 minutes to pleat a strip of fabric of about 20ft.